While an air compressor is useful in many scenarios from blowing up balloons to adding air to tires, their constant noise can become pretty annoying.

 To give you an idea of how much quieter your air compressor to be by trying out this method, if you moved your air compressor just one room over, then you would likely see a reduction in sound levels produced by the air compressor up to 35%.

 It’s definitely worth a shot, especially if you’re looking for the most cost-effective method.
+This is also effective even if you're using a quiet airbrush compressor.

 3. Keep The Compressor Inside An Soundproof Box